dydxprotocol/solo/README.md

 ### Code Coverage

-All production smart contracts are tested and have 100% line and branch coverage.
+All production smart contracts are tested and have the vast majority of line and branch coverage.

 ### Vulnerability Disclosure Policy